flourish-dev/hello-world/README.md

 # hello-world
-My welcome to github and git version saving, team collaboration and sharing my code
+Welcome to my first github repository I will be using git for version saving and github for team collaboration and sharing my code